utexas-SDS-357/sds357-project-sp26-i-love-philly/README.md

 │   ├── gameday_outcome_analysis.ipynb: Analysis of traffic patterns for all sports across W/L outcomes.
 │   └── gameday_vs_nongameday_analysis.ipynb: Analysis of traffic and arrest counts and distributions on │                gamedays and non-gamedays.
 Plots from this notebook are in our report.
-├── README.md: The current files detailing the repository structure and project overview ├── archive: This folder contains archived materials.
+├── README.md: The current file detailing the repository structure and project overview ├── archive: This folder contains archived materials.
 These materials were created in the early stages of the project │               and were not used for any final data exploration, wrangling, or modeling.
 These files are being │                stored in case they need to be referenced during code development in the future.